waynodiablo/Oystercard/pills/clojure.md

 TODO: JDK installation walkthough

 **Make sure you run `lein` on the command-line before proceeding.**

+### Setting up your editor ###

+Working with Clojure is a lot more pleasant if you have great text editor integration.

+This walkthough will assume you are using the [Light Table](http://lighttable.com/) text editor.
+Take a look at [http://docs.lighttable.com/tutorials/full/](http://docs.lighttable.com/tutorials/full/) to get started.

+It is **strongly recommended** that you use Lighttable for the walkthrough since Clojure integration is provided out of the box.
+Once you are comfortable with the basics of the language you can choose to follow these instructions for [Sublime Text](http://dev.clojure.org/display/doc/Getting+Started+With+Sublime+Text+2), [Atom](https://github.com/lsegal/atom-runner#configuring) or [Emacs](http://www.gnu.org/software/emacs/)

 ### Create a test project ###